 I’ll need Gabi at her motoring best, which she’s best at, this fall.
-Elise’s home games will be in Asheville, but the schedule will likely have her everywhere from Kentucky to the Carolinas to Florida.
-Marie’s first tournament will be in Roanoke, Va.
+Madison’s home games will be in Asheville, but the schedule will likely have her everywhere from Kentucky to the Carolinas to Florida.
+Hayden’s first tournament will be in Roanoke, Va.

 So, the paint.
 It’s not a big deal on Gabi.
 Sure, she was Stormtrooper smooth in her youth.
 So was I. We’re both now a bit like the Millennium Falcon.
 You know, beat up and creaky, but able to bust a little T.I.E. fighter ass and hit hyperspeed when needed.